"The consequences of dental disease go way beyond bad breath."

 - Prophylactic Cleaning

 Francesca Quinci-Rivera earned her Bachelor’s degree in Veterinary Technology from Mercy College in Dobbs Ferry, New York.
 During her final year in college, she completed an intensive externship program in veterinary dentistry at The Animal Medical Center in New York City.
 Since graduation, Francesca has been practicing as a Licensed Veterinary Technician (LVT) in the specialty of veterinary dentistry.
-Francesca is currently enrolled in a training program to become one of the few board-certified veterinary dental technicians in the world.
+After being enrolled in a training program to become one of the few board-certified veterinary dental technicians in the world, Francesca finally achieved her Veterinary Technician Specialization (VTS) in Dentistry in July 2015.

 Francesca is an accomplished anesthesiologist, a true animal lover, and an indispensable asset to the dentistry service.